-First up is the Pantheon, a former Roman temple that’s now a church, on the site of an even older temple that was built in 27 BC.
-That burned down at some point in the first or second century AD and was replaced by the current Pantheon, an imposingly large building that dominates the square around it, the Piazza della Rotonda.
+First up is the Pantheon.
+A former Roman temple that’s now a church, it’s on the site of an even older temple that was built in 27 BC.
+That burned down at some point in the first or second century AD and was replaced by the current Pantheon.
+See how this imposingly large building dominates the square around it?

 Compared to the colosseum or to any of the other churches in Rome, you might be wondering what makes this one so special.
 In fact when I did a poll of our group at the end of the holiday, the Pantheon came out as most people’s favourite attraction!
-Could it be because of the enormous dome, still the largest unreinforced concrete dome in the world even 2,000 years after it was built?
+Could it be because of the enormous dome?
+It’s still the largest unreinforced concrete dome in the world even 2,000 years after it was built.
 Could it be the dramatic checkerboard marble floor pattern?